 Voices in Action — Academic Arts-Integrated Residency

-Music becomes a gateway to literacy and critical thinking.
 Students analyze lyrics, themes, and context, connecting what they hear to historical events, current issues, and their own lived experiences.
-Participants strengthen reading, writing, research, and civic understanding while engaging creatively through music, art, and technology.
+Through this process, they strengthen literacy, critical thinking skills, research, and civic awareness while engaging creatively through music, art, and technology.

 Music reflects the world in which it is created.
-By studying music alongside history and society, participants gain a deeper understanding of how ideas, movements, and lived experiences shape culture and change over time.
-This approach strengthens both academic skills and real-world understanding through meaningful engagement.
+By studying the messages within the music, students gain a deeper understanding of how ideas and lived experiences shape the world over time.
+This approach bridges the gap between traditional learning and real-world application, helping students navigate life with a broader perspective and a stronger voice.

 How It Works

-Each session centers on guided listening, discussion, and analysis of music and media from different time periods and cultural contexts.
-Students explore lyrical themes, historical context, and societal influences while developing connections between what they hear, what they learn in class, and their own lived experiences.
+1. Guided Analysis Sessions center on guided listening and analysis of music and media from various eras and cultural contexts.
+Participants explore lyrical themes and societal influences while developing connections between what they hear, historical events, and their own lived experiences.

-The program culminates in a student-driven project where participants create expressive work such as lyrics, spoken word, poetry, narrative writing, or multimedia presentations, shared in a final showcase.
+3. Culminating Showcase: The program culminates in a participant-driven project where individuals create expressive work—such as lyrics, spoken word, poetry, or multimedia presentations.
+These projects allow participants to share their unique perspectives in a final showcase, demonstrating their ability to navigate life with a stronger, more informed voice.

 Who It Serves